zalando/postgres-operator/docs/administrator.md

 `SCOPE` is the Postgres cluster name.

 :warning: If both `AWS_REGION` and `AWS_ENDPOINT` or `WALE_S3_ENDPOINT` are
-defined, backups with WAL-E will fail.
+defined backups with WAL-E will fail.
 You can fix it by switching to WAL-G with `USE_WALG_BACKUP: "true"`.

 ### Google Cloud Platform setup